Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 # PiRo (Piezoelectric Robot)

-PiRo is a conceptual underwater robotic fish that investigates how ambient underwater mechanical energy can be harvested and integrated into the onboard power architecture of autonomous underwater robots.
+PiRo is a conceptual underwater robotic fish aimed at studying whether ambient underwater mechanical energy can be harvested using distributed piezoelectric transducers, two-stage energy storage, and intermittent propulsion to supplement the onboard battery-assisted power system of autonomous underwater robots.

-Rather than proposing fully battery-free propulsion, PiRo explores a systems-level energy architecture in which piezoelectric energy harvesting, staged energy storage, and power conditioning work together to supplement onboard power systems while quantitatively evaluating the opportunities and limitations of current piezoelectric harvesting technology.
+Rather than proposing fully battery-free propulsion, PiRo evaluates how harvested mechanical energy may improve the operational endurance of underwater robotic systems while remaining consistent with present-day physical limitations and engineering constraints.

-The project investigates whether mechanical energy produced by underwater flow and structural deformation can be converted into electrical energy, conditioned, stored within supercapacitors, and utilised to supplement onboard power systems and exploring pathways towards improved operational endurance of future autonomous underwater systems.

 ---